Multi Dog House Hold

 We want each dog to learn that it is important in its own right and that it can come for a cuddle or groom without the other pushing it out of the way.
 You’ll probably find when you call one dog over that they both come; this is fine, but not all the time, especially when you’ve only called one.

-By holding the interloper to the side by its collar and saying nothing, it will learn to respect the other dog’s space, your space and, above all, patience.
+By holding the interloper to the side by its collar and saying nothing, it will learn to respect the other dog’s space, your space and, above all, patience and self control.
 Don’t feel cruel, just remember when you ask one of your younger family members to sit onyour lap, you don’t expect to be crushed by everyone taking the liberty of doing the same!
 They will all get a piece of you when you decide and in your good time.
 Individual time and special one-to-one time is important for each and every one of us, including our dogs.
 It’s not a case of anyone missing out.

 You achieve nothing to begin with by trying to achieve walk training with both or all dogs at the same time.
 It is a game of Follow my Leader and weneed to get the individual lesson right first before we put them together.